wendyverdonk93/docs/content/faq/chargebacks/what-is-a-chargeback.md

 ### Why do you charge a chargeback handling fee?

-Visa and Mastercard, as well as the processing bank, will charge fees for a chargeback.
+If a customer has initiated a chargeback, MultiSafepay will charge a fee to handle the dispute between you and the customer.
+Visa and Mastercard, as well as the processing bank, may also charge fees if the dispute cannot be settled between you and the customer.<br>

-MultiSafepay does not add any surcharge to these fees.
-The work done by the MultiSafepay chargeback team is done free of charge as part of our service to you.
-Of course, we are always looking to bring the chargeback cost down in any way we can.
+For more information about these fees, please contact <support@multisafepay.com>